C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Introduction

 \section{Introduction}

 Active learning algorithms for black-box global optimization problems have been studied since the sixties under different names~\cite{Mat63,Kus64,SWMW89,JSW98}.
 These algorithms solve the problem by optimizing a surrogate of the objective function, which is estimated by exploring the space of the optimization variables.
 In particular, nowadays \emph{Bayesian Optimization} (BO)~\cite{shahriari2015} is widely used to solve problems in which the cost function can only be quantified after running an experiment, such as in experimental controller calibration~\cite{savaia2021experimental} and in automated machine learning~\cite{Luo16}.
-The main idea of such methods is to fit a surrogate function to the available observations and iteratively suggest the next query point by optimizing an acquisition function that trades off between exploiting the surrogate function to improve the objective and scout unexplored areas of the search domain.
+The main idea of such methods is to fit a surrogate function to the available observations and iteratively suggest the next query point by optimizing an acquisition function.
+The latter trades off between exploiting the surrogate function to improve the objective and scouting unexplored areas of the search domain.
 An alternative surrogate method to BO based on estimating the underlying objective by radial basis functions and inverse distance weighting for exploration, called GLIS, was recently proposed in~\cite{Bem20}.

-Successful applications of global optimization based on active learning algorithms for the calibration of Model Predictive Control (MPC), PID, and state-feedback control laws were presented in~\cite{FoPiBe20,LuFoCo20,DBLP:journals/corr/abs-1906-12086,marco2016automatic}, in which the tuning parameters of the controller are the optimization variables and a quantitative characterization of the resulting closed-loop performance after running a simulation or experiment is the objective to optimize.
-These algorithms are also used for model selection in~\cite{piga2019performance,bansal2017goal}, for controller tuning in robotic manipulation and trajectory tracking~\cite{driess2017constrained,ROVEDA2021103711,roveda2020two}, in optimizing gait parameters in robotic bipedal locomotion~\cite{calandra2014bayesian}, and for ``safe'' optimization of position controller parameters of quadrotors~\cite{berkenkamp2016safe}.
+Successful applications of global optimization algorithms based on active learning for the calibration of Model Predictive Control (MPC), PID, and state-feedback control laws were presented in~\cite{FoPiBe20,LuFoCo20,DBLP:journals/corr/abs-1906-12086,marco2016automatic}.
+In this context, the tuning parameters of the controller are the optimization variables, and a quantitative characterization of the resulting closed-loop performance after running a simulation or experiment is the objective to optimize.
+These algorithms were also used for model selection~\cite{piga2019performance,bansal2017goal}, for controller tuning in robotic manipulation and trajectory tracking~\cite{driess2017constrained,ROVEDA2021103711,roveda2020two}, in optimizing gait parameters in robotic bipedal locomotion~\cite{calandra2014bayesian}, and for ``safe'' optimization of position controller parameters of quadrotors~\cite{berkenkamp2016safe}.